megalinee/hue-bar/README.md

 # hue-bar
-This is a Rofi-based Philips Hue light controller Intended for use with Polybar but can be used with anything that can integerate Rofi
+hue-bar is a Rofi-based Philips Hue light controller intended for use with Rofi.

 ![alt text](rofi-view.png)